youngskilled/js-filter/README.md

 *Default* `new-arrivals`, `sale`
 *Expects* `string`

 Enables filter to work on campaign pages where filterable products are selected based on if the product has the `newProduct` or `showAsOnSale` attribute set to `true`.
 This is because other pages use categories to filter these values.
+**Important** `canonicalUri` needs to be included as product data for product links to work correctly.

 	$(selector).ysFilter({
 		newsURI: 'new-arrivals',